richardaspinall/css-pingpong/README.md

-# pingpong-css
+# Ping Pong CSS
 > Jan 2021

-Fun little play around project with CSS positioning, shapes and animations.
+Fun play around project to learn more CSS positioning, shapes and animations.
+[Resources](https://github.com/richardaspinall/pingpong-css#resources)

 ## Goals
 * Learn about CSS animations and how to create complex shapes.